metio/terraform-provider-k8s/docs/data-sources/operator_cluster_x_k8s_io_infrastructure_provider_v1alpha2_manifest.md

 Optional:

-- `cache_sync_timeout` (Number) CacheSyncTimeout refers to the time limit set to wait for syncing caches.Defaults to 2 minutes if not set.
+- `cache_sync_timeout` (Number) CacheSyncTimeout refers to the time limit set to wait for syncing caches.
+Defaults to 2 minutes if not set.
-- `group_kind_concurrency` (Map of String) GroupKindConcurrency is a map from a Kind to the number of concurrent reconciliationallowed for that controller.When a controller is registered within this manager using the builder utilities,users have to specify the type the controller reconciles in the For(...) call.If the object's kind passed matches one of the keys in this map, the concurrencyfor that controller is set to the number specified.The key is expected to be consistent in form with GroupKind.String(),e.g. ReplicaSet in apps group (regardless of version) would be 'ReplicaSet.apps'.
+- `group_kind_concurrency` (Map of String) GroupKindConcurrency is a map from a Kind to the number of concurrent reconciliation allowed for that controller.
+When a controller is registered within this manager using the builder utilities, users have to specify the type the controller reconciles in the For(...) call.
+If the object's kind passed matches one of the keys in this map, the concurrency for that controller is set to the number specified.
+The key is expected to be consistent in form with GroupKind.String(), e.g. ReplicaSet in apps group (regardless of version) would be 'ReplicaSet.apps'.
 - `recover_panic` (Boolean) RecoverPanic indicates if panics should be recovered.